an-m1/MarsApplicationWebsite/README.md

 Usage

-To start the application, open the link provided below in any modern web browser.
-Navigate through the application process by filling out the forms and following the on-screen instructions.
-Be sure to have prompts or pop-out windows enabled in your web browser settings.
+To start the application, open the link below in any modern web browser.
+Navigate through the application process by completing the forms and following the on-screen instructions.
+Be sure to enable prompts or pop-out windows in your web browser settings.
+Upon opening the live link, the user is welcomed you the animated home page, giving off the space aesthetic.
+There is an "Apply Now" button where the user can begin their application.
+At the top of the website, the user can see various buttons; "Home", "Apply Now", "Contact", and "About".
+The "Home" button simply redirects the user back to the home page, where they were first welcomed.
+The "Apply Now" button acts the same as the "Apply Now" button seen in the center of the screen on the animation.
+This page directs you to the application page, where the user can begin entering their details and information to be later reviewed by the recruitment team.
+The "Contact" page, allows the user to report issues, or ask questions to the company or organization running the project.
+Feedback is crucial.
+Lastly, the "About" page, gives allows the user to learn a little about me, Ankit.

+Note that the "organization" and "recruitment team" are fictional, and the website functionality is strictly front-end based.

 License